|

 of gold, along with other metals such as nickel, has been a major

-industry in Kalgoolie ever since.
+industry in Kalgoorlie ever since.
 The concentrated area of large gold

 mines surrounding the original Hannan find is often referred to as the